lanza/lldb-vscode/README.md

 API](https://code.visualstudio.com/docs/extensionAPI/api-debugging).

 lldb-vscode has two unique features.
-The first is that it launches lldb's CommandInterpreter in a Terinal pane instead of shoehorning the CommandInterpreter into the Debug Console as many other VSCode debug adapters do.
+The first is that it launches lldb's CommandInterpreter in a Terminal pane instead of shoehorning the CommandInterpreter into the Debug Console as many other VSCode debug adapters do.

 The second is the poorly named "LLDB: Free Launch" command.
 This launches lldb